franRappazzini/p2p/README.md

 - [Deployment](#-deployment)
 - [License](#-license)

+# How Solana Powers the Core of Our Project

+Solana is not just a blockchain choice for our P2P exchange platform—it's the fundamental enabler that makes decentralized fiat-to-crypto trading actually viable and competitive with centralized solutions.

+## Speed Enables Real-Time Trading

+P2P exchanges require immediate transaction finality.
+When a buyer confirms fiat payment, the crypto needs to be released from escrow instantly.
+Solana's 400ms block times and sub-second finality make this possible.
+Users experience the responsiveness they expect from modern financial applications, with transactions confirming almost immediately.
+This speed is crucial for building trust in the P2P exchange process, where any delay creates uncertainty and friction.

+## Low Fees Make Micro-Transactions Feasible

+Our platform targets global adoption, including users in emerging markets who may trade small amounts.
+With transaction costs averaging $0.00025, Solana makes every trade economically viable regardless of size.
+Whether someone is trading $10 or $10,000, the fees remain negligible.
+This truly democratizes access to cryptocurrency, ensuring that cost is never a barrier to entry for anyone, anywhere in the world.

+## Program Architecture for Trustless Escrow

+Our smart contract leverages Solana's account model and Program Derived Addresses (PDAs) to create secure, trustless escrow mechanics.
+When an order is created, funds are locked in a PDA controlled by our program logic—neither party can access them unilaterally.
+The escrow automatically releases crypto to the buyer only when conditions are met, or returns it to the seller if the trade is cancelled.
+This eliminates counterparty risk without requiring a trusted third party, making peer-to-peer trading truly safe and decentralized.

+## Scalability for Global Adoption

+Solana's capacity to handle 65,000+ transactions per second means our platform can scale globally without congestion or degraded performance.
+As trading volume grows, the network maintains consistent speed and costs.
+This scalability is critical for a P2P platform where thousands of users might be creating orders, updating escrows, and completing trades simultaneously across different regions and time zones.

+**In summary:** Solana's combination of speed, cost-efficiency, and robust programming capabilities makes decentralized P2P fiat-crypto exchange not just possible, but practical and scalable.
+The network provides the infrastructure needed to deliver a smooth, affordable, and trustless experience that can serve users globally without compromise.

 ## 🎯 Overview

 This Solana program implements a decentralized escrow system that enables secure P2P transactions between users.
 The typical flow includes: